hido/frequent-direction/README.rst

 Usage
 =====

-Locate ``fd_sketch.py`` into your current directory.
+Locate ``fd_sketch.py`` on your current directory.
-Then run following commands on pyton console:
+Run the following commands on pyton console:

 ::